INNOVATIVE PROJECTS PLATFORM

 CNG

 Compressed Natural Gas (CNG) is a fuel source that is made from compressing natural gas to less than 1% of its standard atmospheric volume.
-CNG combustion produces fewer undesirable gases than other fossil fuels.
+CNG combustion produces fewer climate-impacting gases than other fossil fuels.

 Digitalisation